Plants with spiky leaves have long been seen to be an ideal natural razor wire for ensuring security by protecting estates from raiding invaders

 Trichomes are hair-like extensions on the internal surface of the lobe that induce the ears to slam close when anything comes into touch with it.

-Thigmonasty—a nondirectional plant reaction to getting touched—describes this kind of motion.
+Thigmonasty—a nondirectional plant reaction to getting touched—describes this motion.

 The cage will only close if the inside of the plant is hit many times, usually by the insect, preventing the plant from squandering effort if no prey is present.

-The trap closes entirely around the edges so that the prey cannot get out from any opening.
+The trap closes entirely around the edges so the prey cannot escape from any opening.

 5. Snake Plant